 Because of this, Disney has invested in the detection of VPNs and they immediately deny service if it is detected.
 Turn off your VPN or Proxy and try accessing the platform again.

 We’ll start with the most basic solutions and move towards complex workarounds gradually.
-Make sure you have your credentials of Disney plus at hand before proceeding.
+Make sure you have your credentials for Disney Plus at hand before proceeding.

 Users may face an unexpected condition where they only hear the audio of the show with a black screen.
 After a while, error 42 is thrown before the show shuts down.